-Lawsuits have been filed against car manufacturers and airbag-makers by people who claim that the airbags can fail to deploy in a crash.
+Lawsuits have been filed against car manufacturers and airbag-makers by people who claim that the airbags can fail to deploy or explode in a crash.

 Need a Texas Airbag Failure Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was injured or killed in an auto accident where the airbags failed, you should contact our lawyers immediately.
+If you or a loved one was injured or killed in an auto accident where the airbags failed or exploded, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Airbags are one of the most important life-saving safety features of modern vehicles.
 Over 50,000 lives were saved by frontal airbags between 1987 and 2017, according to the NHTSA.

 The problem is that airbags do not always work in an emergency.
+The airbags may fail to deploy, deploy too late, or explode.
 There are a variety of reasons why airbags fail to deploy in crashes, but when they do, the consequences are often catastrophic injuries or death to the driver and/or passengers inside the vehicle.

 How Do Airbags Work?